 12 ways to give memory skills a boost and prepare for SATs

-Memory aids such as acronyms and acrostics can be a really useful tool in remembering information, particularly in the case of lists or groups of facts: remember learning ‘Every nice boy deserves favour’ when learning to reading music?
-Research shows that mnemonics are most helpful if they have a personal meaning, so encourage your child to get into the habit of thinking up his own keywords to help him retain groups of information.
+Memory aids such as acronyms and acrostics can be a really useful tool in remembering information, particularly in the case of lists or groups of facts: remember learning ‘Every nice boy deserves favour’ when learning to read music?
+Research shows that mnemonics are most helpful if they have a personal meaning, so encourage your child to get into the habit of thinking up their own keywords to help them retain groups of information.

 Prepare your child for SATs today